Thomson TO9

 The Thomson TO9 is a home computer introduced by French company Thomson SA in 1985.

 It's based on the Thomson TO7/70 with new features.
 It included a built-in 320 Kb 3.5" floppy drive unit, and inputs for light pen, joystick, and mouse.
-The ROM included some utilities like: two BASIC versions, a word processor (Paragraphe) and a database program (Fiche & Dossiers).
+The ROM included some utilities like: two BASIC versions (BASIC 1.0 and BASIC 128), a word processor (Paragraphe) and a database program (Fiche & Dossiers).

 The machine was compatible with the previous TO7 and TO7/70 models.

+Introduced in October 1985, the Thomson TO9 was quickly replaced with the Thomson TO9+ that came out in 1986.
 Ten games were released for the TO9.

-Introduced in October 1985, the Thomson TO9 was quickly replaced with the Thomson TO9+ that came out in 1986.